jromers/ansible-olam/odb/README.md

 ### Ansible CLI

-First step is the configuration of the playbook variables which are mostly configured in ``default_vars.yml`` file.
+First step is the configuration of the playbook variables which are configured in ``default_vars.yml`` file.
 Variables are required to configure your infrastructure settings for the OLVM server, VM and Database configuration and cloud-init.
 See below table for explanation of the variables.

-The playbooks can be used like this (adjust to your server names, passwords and ip addresses):
+The playbooks can be used like this (change to your server names, passwords and ip addresses):

 ```console
 $ git clone https://github.com/jromers/ansible-olam.git